Received a Tax Notice? Respond and Resolve with our Tax Experts.

 Regulation of Unorganized Sector

-Industries like construction and textile were largely unorganized in India in the pre-GST era.
-However, GST provides provisions for online compliance and payments and availing of the input tax credit.
+Industries like construction and textiles were largely unorganized in India in the pre-GST era.
+However, GST provides provisions for online compliance and payments and the availing of the input tax credit.
 This has led to regulation and accountability of the industries in the unorganized sector.

 Complete set off of ITC:

-Before introduction of GST a complex set of procedure was being followed for set off of Input tax Credit.
+Before the introduction of GST a complex set of procedures was being followed for the set off of Input tax Credit.
 Goods and Services Tax being a single tax regime both at

 • Central Level (CGST) and